 Consulting Project Requirements

-Students are required to undertake either an Experiential Learning Initiative (ELI) Project or a Global Business Project (GBP).
+Students are required to undertake an Experiential Learning Initiative (ELI) Project.

 - Experiential Learning Project